YahyaAalaila/STPPGC/README_old.md

 # STPP Glue Code

-This repository provides a **glue code** framework for experimenting with Spatiotemporal Point Process (STPP) methods, at the momemnt only two frameworks are included: **NeuralSTPP** and **DeepSTPP** (with deepstpp not tested yet).
+This repository provides a **glue code** framework for experimenting with Spatiotemporal Point Process (STPP) methods, at the moment only two frameworks are included: **NeuralSTPP** and **DeepSTPP** (with deepstpp not tested yet).
 It centralizes data loading, configuration, and training/evaluation scripts so you can easily switch or combine these methods.

 ## Contents